livepeer/verification-classifier/scripts/README.md

 - rotate 90 counterclockwise

 In the output folder a vmaf folder is going to be created containing one subfolder per resolution and attack to compare to.
 Inside those folders there will be a file per rendition containing the result.

+## Livepeer's research metrics data generation

+As part of the research involved in this project, a series of metrics have been developed to account for video features that enable their classification.
+This process is documented in subsequent articles published [here](https://medium.com/@epiclabs.io/assessing-metrics-for-video-quality-verification-in-livepeers-ecosystem-f66f724b2aea) and [here](https://medium.com/@epiclabs.io/assessing-metrics-for-video-quality-verification-in-livepeers-ecosystem-ii-6827d093a380).
+These scripts are also need by the [CLI](https://github.com/livepeer/verification-classifier/tree/neural_net/cli) module as part of the inference process previous to classification.